What is ‘innovation theater’?

 4. Build it.

 Trying to build something is a fantastic way of finding out where you still fall short.
 It shows you where the true difficulties are.
 “Big picture” is easy, whereas getting the small stuff to work isn’t, and it certainly does not happen in innovation theater.
 But all of this small stuff may add up to kill your project.
 So best find out about the small stuff as soon as you can.

 Of course, there are limits to what you can do here.
 But you can at least try to envision and describe in as much detail as possible what a complete product should look like.
-You can make an inventory list.
+You can make a list of ingredients that you would need for building your product.
 Or run a simulation.
 Or build a mockup.
 Good innovation analysts often do this.

 Similar to Tips 1 to 3 above, this exercise forces you to consider a project from as many angles as possible, from R&D to business.